We Are Emptying Out Their Shelves : Nabisco Workers’ 5-Week Strike Won by Shutting Down Business as Usual - A beaten-down workforce took on a powerful company—and won.

 Instead of the company’s demand for rotating 12-hour, three-to-four-day shifts for workers on high demand sites, Mondelēz has agreed to create weekend shifts, solving the company’s need to meet production demand, Woods says.
 More importantly, the schedule allows workers to keep their overtime pay for holidays and weekends—benefits that would have vanished with three-day shifts.
 If current workers do not volunteer for the weekend shifts, the company will hire new employees, Woods says.

 Mondelēz also lost its bid to require new hires to pay a share of their healthcare costs, Woods says.
 (Mondelēz currently pays 95% of union members’ healthcare coverage.)
-As only the second strike in the history of the union’s relationship with Mondelēz, Woods is hopeful the company has learned a lesson.
+As only the second strike in Nabisco's history, Woods is hopeful the company has learned a lesson.
 “My experience with the company, [when it] goes through a labor dispute, is that they don’t want to do it again,” Woods adds.

-BCTGM tried to retaliate with a boycott and organizing drive at the Mondelēz plant in Mexico, aiming to overturn the company-run, pro-industry union there.
+BCTGM tried to retaliate with a boycott of Mexican-made Mondelēz products and stirred an organizing drive among Mexican unions at the Mondelēz plant in Mexico, aiming to overturn the company-run, pro-industry union there.
 But the efforts came to no avail.

 Meanwhile, sales, stock price and revenue at Mondelēz grew.